Orlando Arcia Player Props: Braves vs. Reds

 Reds Pitching Rankings

-- The Reds rank 24th in baseball in home runs surrendered (97 total, 1.3 per game).
+- Reds pitchers combine to rank 24th in baseball in home runs given up (102 total, 1.3 per game).

-- In his most recent time out on Sunday, the right-hander went five innings against the Houston Astros, allowing five earned runs while surrendering 10 hits.
+- His most recent time out came on Thursday, June 8 against the Los Angeles Dodgers, when the righty tossed 2 2/3 innings, surrendering three earned runs while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.